 Checkbook Control Private Lending

-Your self-directed retirement account – Checkbook IRA, Checkbook 401k, Checkbook QRP, Checkbook HSA, or Checkbook DB Plan – can “be the bank” and make private loans, hard money loans, equipment loans, auto loans, and all other forms of secured and non-secured lending.
+Self-directed retirement accounts – Checkbook IRA, Checkbook 401k, Checkbook QRP, Checkbook HSA, & Checkbook DB Plans – can “be the bank” and make private loans, hard money loans, equipment loans, auto loans, and all other forms of secured and non-secured lending.
 If you’d like to set-up a Private Lending IRA, Private Lending Solo 401k, Private Lending QRP, Private Lending Defined Benefit Plan, or Private Lending HSA – this page provides the instructions for doing so compliantly.

 What is Private Lending?